jerryscript-project/iotjs/docs/api/IoT.js-API-Events.md

   * `args` {any}.
 * Returns {boolean}.

-Invokes each of listener with supplied arguments.
+Synchronously calls each of the listeners registered for the `event`, in the order they were registered, passing the supplied arguments to each.

-Returns `true` if there were listeners, `false` otherwise.
+Returns true if the event had listeners, false otherwise.

 **Example**